avakn5/BPE_From_Stratch_CS336_Stanford/README.md

 (Ongoing)

-Personal implementation following the assignment handout at cs336_spring2025_assignment1_basics.pdf
+Personal implementation of a BPE from scratch, following the assignment handout at cs336_spring2025_assignment1_basics.pdf

 BPE (Byte-Pair Encoding) is a popular tokenizer adapted to word tokenization by "Neural Machine Translation of Rare Words with Subword Units".
 It is a data compression technique that iteratively replaces the most frequent pair of characters in a sequence with a single, unused byte.